falconry/falcon/CONTRIBUTING.md

 $ tox --recreate
 ```

-You may also use a Python 3.9 environment, however beware that ``coverage`` will likely report a false negative on missing lines, and the total coverage might fall short of 100%.
+You may also use a CPython 3.9 environment, however beware that ``coverage`` will likely report a false positive on missing branches, and the total coverage might fall short of 100%.
 This is caused by bugs in the interpreter itself, and is unlikely to ever get fixed.

 #### Reviews